 JAVA_HOME/bin/java -classpath weblogic.jar_location weblogic.WLST ./wlsws-soapjms-mt-config.py -myUserConfigFile userConfigFile -myUserKeyFile userKeyFile -myURL AdminServer_t3_url -partitionName partitionName -rgName resourceGroupName -isCluster true_or_false -middlewareHome middlewareHomeDir

-Name of the file that you specified for the
+Name of the file you specified for the

-Name of the file that you specified for the
+Name of the file you specified for the

 T3 protocol URL for the Administration Server for the partition, for example

 Name of the partition in which the resources are being configured.

 Name of the resource group in the partition.

 Argument that indicates if the partition is in a cluster.
 Valid values are:

 Location of the directory that you specified as the Oracle Home directory when you installed WebLogic Server.

 SOAP over JMS supports both queues and topics as the JMS destination type.
 The type that you use is determined by the application.